Matt Cardona: Other media

 In July 2011, Ryder was featured in Sports Illustrateds list of the 100 most influential Twitter users in sports.
 On January 16, 2013, Ryder released a music video entitled "Hoeski".
 The song amassed over 100,000 views in four days and was also posted on WWE's official YouTube channel.
 "Hoeski" peaked at No. 92 on the iTunes Pop Music chart on February 5, 2013.

-Ryder has also appeared on Travel Channel's Toy Hunter documentary.
+Ryder has also appeared on Travel Channel's Toy Hunter and Making Fun: The Story of Funko documentaries.

 Ryder has appeared in ten WWE video games.
-He made his in-game debut at WWE SmackDown vs. Raw 2009 and appeared in WWE SmackDown vs. Raw 2011, WWE '12, WWE '13, WWE 2K14, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.
+He made his in-game debut at WWE SmackDown vs. Raw 2009 and appeared in WWE SmackDown vs. Raw 2011, WWE '12, WWE '13, WWE 2K14, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, and as Matt Cardona in WWE 2K26 as downloadable content.

 On March 18, 2017, it was announced that Ryder would be launching a new YouTube series called Z!
 True Comeback Story, chronicling his return to the ring after suffering a knee injury in December.
 In 2018, Ryder started a podcast with Curt Hawkins about wrestling figures called The Major Wrestling Figure Podcast.
 Ever since their WWE release, they began hosting the podcast under their current in-ring names Matt Cardona and Brian Myers respectively.
+The two have also started their own wrestling figure toy line titled Big Rubber Guys.

 On August 20, 2022, it was revealed on Sirius XM's Busted Open Radio that Matt Cardona had joined the cast of The Last Match: A Pro-Wrestling Rock Musical as the fictional wrestling heel, Alexander Swagger opposite Ramin Karimloo and Amber Ardolino.
 On September 26, 2022, Cardona joined the cast for two live performances of The Last Match in Jersey City, NJ at White Eagle Hall.

 On May 22, 2023, Cardona posted a new episode of Z!
 True Long Island Story as Zack Ryder.
 Steph De Lander would appear in the episode using her WWE name Persia Pirotta and stole the Internet Championship from him.
 Ryder would chase her into a limousine trying to get it back from her but was unable to do so as it would explode, kayfabe killing both of them.
 This indicates he had gained the rights to Zack Ryder and had used this to permanently write the character off.